Mid Wales

-Mid Wales (Canolbarth Cymru or simply Y Canolbarth, meaning "the midlands") or Central Wales refers to a region of Wales, encompassing its midlands, in-between North Wales and South Wales.
+Mid Wales (Canolbarth Cymru or simply Y Canolbarth, meaning "the midlands"), or Central Wales, is a region of Wales, encompassing its midlands, in-between North Wales and South Wales.
 The Mid Wales Regional Committee of the Senedd covered the unitary authority areas of Ceredigion and Powys and the area of Gwynedd that had previously been the district of Meirionnydd.
 A similar definition is used by the BBC.
 The Wales Spatial Plan defines a region known as "Central Wales" which covers Ceredigion and Powys.

 Mid Wales is dominated by the Cambrian Mountains, including the Green Desert of Wales.
 The region is sparsely populated, with an economy dependent on farming and small businesses.